Afternoon tea in the Cotswolds: 19 of the best places to go

 Ellenborough Park, a grand manor house built in the 1500s on the original Cheltenham racecourse estate, now serves as a 5 star luxury hotel and venue.
 The award-winning Ellenborough offers afternoon tea served in The Great Hall, The Beaufort Dining Room or on The Beaufort Terrace with its stunning views of the Cotswolds.

-Served on silver cake stands and bespoke fine china, it includes a selection of delicate sandwiches, freshly baked scones with rich clotted cream and preserves as well as an assortment of homemade cakes.
-There are fourteen tea blends ranging from black teas to herbal teas available, as well as homemade infusions including Hot Ginger and Fresh Mint.
+Served on silver cake stands and bespoke fine china, it includes a selection of delicate sandwiches, freshly baked scones with rich clotted cream and preserves as well as an assortment of handcrafted cakes and pastries.
+The handpicked tea blends range from black teas to herbal teas, as well as homemade infusions including Hot Ginger and Fresh Mint.

-The Lavender Bakehouse is a café and bakery located in the village of Chalford, only four miles from Stroud.
+The Lavender Bakehouse & Coffee Shop is a café and bakery located in the village of Chalford, only four miles from Stroud.

 Afternoon cream tea is available from 2.30pm Sunday to Wednesday and from 3pm Thursday to Saturday.
 Lavender offer a range of speciality teas from exotic infusions to traditional black tea blends.
 Sandwiches sold include classic combinations such as cheese and pickle, egg and mayonnaise, tuna and mayonnaise and smoked salmon, many utilising locally sourced ingredients.